SujalPatel23/Sales-and-Shipping-Data-Dashboard/README.md

 # Sales-and-Shipping-Data-Dashboard

-Project Description: This project is a comprehensive Sales and Shipping Dashboard built using Microsoft Excel.
+**Project Description** : This project is a comprehensive Sales and Shipping Dashboard built using Microsoft Excel.
 The dashboard consolidates sales and shipping data into visual summaries, enabling key business insights and trend analysis.
 It incorporates various Excel tools such as pivot tables, charts, and mapping functions to track sales performance, shipping efficiency, and geographical distributions.

 The dashboard provides a detailed view of sales and shipping trends through interactive elements, making it easy to monitor KPIs (Key Performance Indicators), spot patterns, and make data-driven decisions.